 Rather than “telling,” this course will focus on learning through “doing.”
 It is designed to be highly experiential, allowing participants to actively engage in arts-based methods as both a participant and a facilitator.** In addition, information will provided throughout the course using video, conversation and handouts.

-* This is an introductory course and calling oneself an arts therapist is a protected term.
+*Please note that this is an introductory course and calling oneself an arts therapist is a protected term.
 If you are interested in becoming certified in expressive arts therapy or one of the specific modalities, further information about official training programs and national organizations will be provided.

 ** Experiential activities will differ from other workshops being run by Christine Mayor.

-This practical, hands-on workshop is meant to help professionals better recognize what behaviours might be indicators of a potential fetal alcohol spectrum disorder (FASD), why their feelings of frustration when a child/youth is not learning from previous experience are likely justified and what to do next.
+This practical, hands-on workshop is meant to help professionals better recognize what behaviors might be indicators of a potential fetal alcohol spectrum disorder (FASD), why their feelings of frustration when a child/youth is not learning from previous experience are likely justified and what to do next.

 FASD describes the range of effects that can occur in an individual whose mother drank alcohol during pregnancy.
 These effects may include physical, mental, behavioural and learning disabilities.
 Individuals with an FASD are often misdiagnosed and misunderstood.
 Not taking into consideration the brain differences caused by prenatal alcohol exposure can exacerbate difficulties for individuals.